 An excellent example of this is Martin Luther King Jr. He was a powerful leader who worked tirelessly towards the advancement of civil rights using non-violent civil obedience.
 His impact is indelible in world history because of his conviction to build the society he envisioned against all odds.
 His speech, “I have a dream”, is still considered one of the greatest in history.

 It’s this kind of passion that will springboard us into taking action towards our dreams.
 If you’re finding it hard to find the drive to get the ball rolling, there’s a good chance that you’ve hit these three roadblocks:

 1. You’re unclear about what you want: The best way to deal with a lack of clarity is by getting to the core our being and asking ourselves what is most important to us.
 This will require us to go within and take a look at what we value the most.
 I highly recommend reading my free E-book “The Fast Track Guide to Turning Your Dreams into Reality”, which has exercises that will help you in this process.

-2. You’re afraid of what others will say: If you’re conscious of what other people might think if you focus on your interests, you’ll face difficulties in creating a life of your own.
+2. You’re afraid of what others will say: If you’re conscious of what other people might think if you focus on your interests and living life on your own terms, you’ll face difficulties in creating a life of your own.
 There’s no shortage of people who will tell us what to do and what not to do.
 It’s up to us to use our discernment in deciding who is worth listening to.